Idaho Juvenile Rule 59. Transition to Successful Adulthood Plan and Extended Foster Care (C.P.A.)

 (3) participating in a program or activity designed to promote, or remove barriers to, employment;

-(4) employed for at least eighty (80) hours per month; or
+(4) employed for at least 80 hours per month; or

-(5) incapable of doing any of the activities described in subsections (1) through (4) above due to a medical condition, which incapability is supported by regularly updated information in the case plan of the youth.
+(5) incapable of doing an activity described in paragraph (1) through (4) due to a medical condition, which incapability is supported by regularly updated information in the case plan of the youth.

-(c) When the court orders extended foster care, the court shall hold review and permanency hearings in accordance with I.C. § 16-1622, at which the court shall also determine whether the child continues to meet the requirement of subsection (b) above.
-If at any time the child no longer meets the requirements, the court shall terminate extended foster care.
+(c) Review and Permanency Hearings.
+When the court orders extended foster care, the court must hold review and permanency hearings as governed by I.C. § 16-1622, at which the court shall also determine whether the youth continues to meet the requirement of subdivision (b).
+If at any time the youth no longer meets the requirements, the court must terminate extended foster care.

-(d) The extension shall be for a fixed period of time but shall not extend past the youth's twenty- first (21) birthday.
+(d) Fixed Period of Time.
+The extension must be for a fixed period of time but must not extend past the youth's 23rd birthday.

-(e) All appointments of the youth’s attorney(s) and guardian(s) ad litem in the proceeding shall remain in effect throughout the extension, unless otherwise ordered by the court.
+(e) Attorney.
+Appointment of the youth’s attorney(s) in the proceeding must remain in effect during the extension, unless otherwise ordered by the court.

 Chief Justice G Richard Bevan